Wrong Way Driving

 What To Do

-- Move as far to the right as possible.
+- Move as quickly and as safely out of the way as possible.

 - Caltrans News Flash – Wrong Way Driver Pavement Markings in San Diego